traefik/traefik-helm-chart/EXAMPLES.md

 ### Using Host Path Plugin (Use with Caution)

 >[!WARNING]
-> The `hostPathPlugin` type should be avoided for security reasons and requires additional work to pull plugins from repositories or blob storage.
-Consider using `inlinePlugin` or `localPathPlugin` instead.
+> The `hostPath` type should be avoided for security reasons and requires additional work to pull plugins from repositories or blob storage.
+Consider using `inlinePlugin` or `localPath` instead.

 ```yaml
 experimental: